- Reference Number: HEY-748/2020

 This leaflet has been produced to give you general information.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
 If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

-What is 24-hour pH and impedance monitoring?
+What is 24-hour pH and impedance monitoring study?

-This test provides valuable information regarding your child’s condition and can help to decide what the best treatment is for them.
+This study provides valuable information regarding your child’s condition and can help to decide what the best treatment is for them.
 Unfortunately, there are no other less invasive tests available that will give us this information.

 Can there be any complications or risks?

-Complications or risks are minimal during the insertion of the probe.
+Complications or risks are minimal during the insertion of the 24-hour pH and impedance probe.
 A runny nose, sneezing, nasal discomfort and a sore throat occasionally occur.
-There is a small radiation dose with the X-ray that is required to check the probe position.
+There is a small radiation dose with the X-ray that is required to check the 24-hour pH and impedance probe position.

 It is important that your child stops taking any of the following medications:

-7 days before the appointment:
+7 days before the study

 Any proton pump inhibitor such as:

-3 days before the appointment:
+3 days before the study:

-Any Histamine H2 -receptor antagonist or drugs listed here:
+Any Histamine H2 receptor antagonist or drugs listed here:

-- alverine citrate (Spasmonal®)
+• alverine citrate (Spasmonal)

-- buscopan or baclofen (Lioresal®)
+• buscopan or baclofen (Lioresal)

-On the day of the test:
+On the day of the study:

-No antacids (i.e. Gaviscon®)
+• No antacids (i.e. Gaviscon)

 What will happen?